pytroll/satpy/doc/source/enhancements.rst

 cira_stretch
 ------------

-Logarithmic stretch base on a cira recipe.
+Logarithmic stretch based on a cira recipe.

 reinhard_to_srgb
 ----------------

 Stretch method based on the Reinhard algorithm, using luminance.

-The function include conversion to sRGB colorspace.
+The function includes conversion to sRGB colorspace.

     Reinhard, Erik & Stark, Michael & Shirley, Peter & Ferwerda, James.
 (2002).
     Photographic Tone Reproduction For Digital Images.
 ACM Transactions on Graphics.